MatheusMoura2000/Hw6/README.md

 # Hw6
 hw6
-user allows you to be able to check the location anywhere in the US
+user allows you to be able to check the weather at any location anywhere in the US.

-Type location and click search.
+Type location and click search weather at said city will pop up